Blog » Soft Skills Training

 Articulate 360, the leading e-learning platform, offers a platform designed to help you create engaging, interactive courses tailored to specific soft skills.
 Some key capabilities include:

-• Engaging learner experiences: Articulate 360 lets you build interactive, effective, and engaging sales training that can include branching scenarios, interactive activities, knowledge checks, and a wide range of assessments.
+• Engaging learner experiences: Articulate 360 lets you build interactive, effective, and engaging training that can include branching scenarios, interactive activities, knowledge checks, and a wide range of assessments.

 • Quizzes and knowledge checks: Provide your learners with immediate feedback, helping them identify areas for improvement and track their progress.

-• Seamless collaboration and reviews: Collaborate on course creation by inviting colleagues to create and edit content, improving the quality of your sales training.
+• Seamless collaboration and reviews: Collaborate on course creation by inviting colleagues to create and edit content, improving the quality of your training.
 Collect and approve in-context feedback, simplifying and accelerating the entire course review and approval process.

 By leveraging the capabilities of platforms like Articulate 360, organizations can ensure continuous development and a more dynamic approach to soft skills training.

-Measuring the impact of soft skills training
+The impact of soft skills training and how to measure it

 • Knowledge checks and quiz results from online training programs